nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * `UndoTaskCommandParser#parse` - checks if the arguments passed to the current UndoTaskCommand is valid and creates an UndoTaskCommand instance if it is.

-Subsequently, the created `DoneTaskCommand` / `UndoTaskCommand` object contains an `#execute` method which is responsible for updating the status of the Task to `completed` or `uncompleted`.
+Subsequently, the created `DoneTaskCommand` / `UndoTaskCommand` object contains an `#execute` method which is responsible for updating the status of the task to `completed` or `uncompleted`.
 This is achieved by creating a new `Task` object with the same fields and values but updating the `TaskStatus` field depending on which command is being executed.

 Below is the usage scenario and how the mark task as completed mechanism behaves.